 “Going to work at NASA has been my dream for a very long time,” says Rosemary.
 “When I found out I would be an intern at NASA Ames Research Center this summer, I was absolutely over the moon.
 I am incredibly excited for this opportunity, and I’m so ready to be surrounded by people who share my love for math and science and, most importantly, for space!”
-She joins a legacy of Girl Scout alums who made their mark at NASA, including Kathryn D. Sullivan, the first American woman to walk in space, to our very own Sylvia Acevedo, who worked at NASA’s Jet Propulsion Laboratories.
+She joins a legacy of Girl Scout alums who made their mark at NASA, including Kathryn D. Sullivan, the first American woman to walk in space.

 Rosemary has loved the idea of space exploration since she was a girl, and her experience in 2017 at Space Academy, a Girl Scout Destination, sealed the deal.
 “I got to be the commander on a flight simulation.
 I went through tech lists, just like a flight engineer on an actual mission,” she recalls.
 “We also did scuba diving to simulate ‘zero g’ [zero gravity], and we learned the history of the U.S. space program during the Cold War.”